281 salaries reported

 Casey's General Stores makes sure that small towns in the Midwest get their fill of convenient shopping.
-It operates about 1,700 company-owned convenience stores, mostly in Illinois, Iowa, and Missouri, but also in a dozen states overall in the Midwest, all within about 500 miles of its headquarters and distribution center.
-Towns with 5,000 people or fewer, where rent is low, are home to about 60% of the chain's stores.
-Casey's sells lots of gasoline (more than 70% of total sales), as well as beverages, groceries, and fresh prepared foods, including from-scratch pizza, donuts, and hot sandwiches.
+It operates over 1,900 company-owned convenience stores, mostly in Illinois, Iowa, and Missouri, but also in fifteen states overall in the Midwest.
+Towns with 5,000 people or fewer are home to about 60% of the chain's stores.
+Casey's sells lots of gasoline (more than 70% of total sales), as well as beverages, groceries, and fresh prepared foods, including made from scratch pizza, donuts, and hot sandwiches.
 It also sells tobacco products, automotive goods, and other nonfood items, such as ammunition and photo supplies.

 Fiscal 2012 (ends April) sales at Casey's General Stores increased by 24% vs. the prior year, approaching $7 billion.
 Gasoline sales accounted for just more than $5 billion of that.
 The sharp rise was primarily due to a 20% increase in average gas prices, as well as the number of gallons sold.
 Beyond the pump, increasing same-store sales of groceries, prepared foods and other in-store items boosted sales, as did the expansion of the chain's pizza delivery service and the addition of about 65 new stores.
 Net income increased by about 23% over the same period.
 However, rising gas prices put pressure on gasoline profit margins as the company tried to keep prices competitive to retain customers.